 Step 1: Rinse the garlic leaves carefully and chop finely.

 Step 2: Peel and dice one clove of garlic and grate your parmesan cheese.
 An alternative vegan hard cheese can be used to make this wild garlic pesto vegan friendly.

 Step 3: Using a blender, add your wild garlic, cheese, garlic clove and nuts.
 Slowly add the olive oil and squeeze your lemon until the mixture becomes a smooth paste.
 Taste the pesto and add salt and pepper.

 Tip: For an extra zing, you may wish to add the zest from your Lemon to your pesto.

 Step 4: Use straight away or store in a sealed glass jar in the fridge, or freeze in an ice cube tray to add directly to cooking dishes.
-Use to top fresh sourdough to make wild garlic bread or atop a green salad or fresh pasta.
+Add to hummus and dips, or spread over salmon before cooking.

-We hope that you enjoyed this garlic pesto sauce recipe.
-Visit our other journal posts to see lots more healthy recipes and journal posts.
+We hope that you enjoyed this garlic pesto recipe.
+Look out for more journal posts and healthy seasonal recipes.